 This is the number of the Master Teacher and shows great potential for spiritual growth.
 This is the energy of the Lovers and thus this number gives you the ability to set aside the ego and devote yourself to the service of others.

-Tarot and Numerology: the Master Number in the Tarot
+Tarot and Numerology: the Master Numbers in Tarot

 These numbers show an intense charge of energy.
 In the Tarot, this also gives a special mystical power to the cards associated with them.
 Since there are usually no cards numbered 22, and 33, this would be just the card numbered 11 we would look at.